Anxiety is an extremely common

 Such sensations and symptoms are incredibly uncomfortable.
 People who experience panic attacks may go to great lengths to avoid future occurrences.
 This may mean reorganizing their lifestyle to avoid perceived triggers.
 For example, people may feel the need to avoid social situations, certain activities (such as exercise to maintain a low heart rate), or even leaving home in general.
 Such avoidance ultimately leads to increased limitations and challenges.

 Anxiety symptoms typical of Social Anxiety Disorder

 include avoidance and fear of social situations in which a person perceives a threat of judgement or criticism.
 Often there is a significant build-up of anxiety preceding an event.
 The event is followed by self-criticism and anxiety around how the person may have been perceived by others.
-In social anxiety disorder, often the anxiety is related to being perceived as anxious, lacking confidence, or at fault.Overemphasis on these thoughts and worries, along with increased engagement in negative self-appraisal, makes social interactions more challenging than normal.
-To protect themself from such discomfort and seemingly intolerable sensations, avoidance becomes a strong habit.Social anxiety disorder can cause many limitations.
+In social anxiety disorder, often the anxiety is related to being perceived as anxious, lacking confidence, or being at fault.Overemphasis on these thoughts and worries, along with increased engagement in negative self-appraisal, makes social interactions more challenging than normal.
+To protect themselves from such discomfort and seemingly intolerable sensations, avoidance becomes a strong habit.Social anxiety disorder can cause many limitations.
 People may decline job opportunities or promotions that require them to be increasingly social or build business relationships.
 A variety of domains, from daily routines to romantic relationships, are also affected.

 Specific Phobias | Phobia Disorders Specific Phobias